EternalKenshi/dactyl/tests/README.md

 When writing a new test, method names should always start with `test` to ensure they are recognized by the test runner.

 Integration tests typically consist of calling `subprocess.call()` or `subprocess.check_call()` to run the appropriate call via command line, followed by an appropriate set of `assert` statements.
 Typically, `check_call()` should be preferred in most cases.
 The primary exception to this is if your test is validating that a given command fails.
-In this case, passing a failing command will result in a CalledProcessError that will automatically fail your test.
+In this case, running a failing command will result in a CalledProcessError that will automatically fail your test.
 You can use `call()` to circumvent this failure, and follow it up with an `assert` statement to validate the appropriate error code (see `test_dactyl_style_checker_with_known_issues` for an example of this).

 ### Notable Omissions